-Empire City is a major property development in District 2, Ho Chi Minh City.
+Empire City is a major property development in the Thu Thiem New Urban Area of Ho Chi Minh City.
 The project is located on one of the prime riverfront subdivisions of the Thu Thiem new urban area.

 The Empire City development covers 14.56 hectares and it will include over 3000 apartments, hotels, retail, food and beverage, and Grade A office space.

 The project features the Empire 88 Tower by Büro Ole Scheeren.
 At 333 metres it’s the tallest proposed tower in Thu Thiem, and it will be a defining landmark of the city skyline.

 Empire City is being built in sections by different developers, and the first stage is under construction.